aureuserp/dev-docs/src/master/advanced/chatter/actions/follower.md

 1. Retrieves the selected partners from the form.
 2. Iterates through each partner:
-   - Adds them as a follower.
+   - Adds them as a follower (adding the same follower twice is a no-op).
-   - Sends an email if the `notify` toggle is enabled.
+   - Sends an email if the `notify` toggle is enabled and the partner has an email address.
-3. Displays a **success notification** for each successfully added follower.
+3. Displays a single **success notification** once all followers are added, or a **warning notification** listing partners that could not be notified because they have no email address.
 4. Catches any errors and logs them, displaying an **error notification** if needed.
+5. Dispatches a `chatter.refresh` Livewire event so the follower list reloads.

 ## **Email Notification Handling**